AKonicki26/CSharp-Intro-Guide/Beginner/Beginner.3-Methods/Methods.md

 Within the **method body**, print the value of `OurVariable` by passing it into the `Console.WriteLine` function just as we've done before.

-To call our new method, type the name of the method followed by empty paranthesis inside the main method body.
+To call our new method, type the name of the method followed by empty parenthesis inside the main method body.
 So, if you named your method `MyMethod()`, your main function would look like the following:

 ```cs